newren/git-filter-repo/Documentation/examples-from-user-filed-issues.md

 Initial
 ```

-Save the updated file, then use `git-replace` to make a replace reference
+Save the updated file, then use `git replace` to make a replace reference
 for it.
 ```
 $ git replace -f 166f57b3fbe31257100361ecaf735f305b533b21 $(git hash-object -t commit -w tmp)